InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 - You cook regularly and push a steady stream of scraps through your disposer.

-- You want more power than 1/2 HP units like Badger 5, without going all the way up to a 1 HP beast.
+- You want more power than 1/2 HP units like the Badger 5, without going all the way up to 1 HP.

-- You care about durability and like the idea of stainless steel grind components.
+- You care about durability and prefer stainless steel grind components.

-- You’re replacing an older contractor-grade or Pro Series disposer and want a solid modern equivalent.
+- You’re replacing an older contractor-grade / Pro-style disposer and want a solid modern equivalent.

-If your top priorities are ultra-quiet operation and fancy sound insulation, you may want to compare this unit with the premium models in our Evolution Series Mini Guide.
+If your top priority is ultra-quiet operation, compare this unit with premium models in our Evolution Series Mini Guide.

 Power and grinding performance